thunderclient/thunder-client-support/README.md

 ## Documentation (NEW)

-- We launched a new documentation site - https://docs.thunderclient.com
+- We're excited to launch our new documentation site - https://docs.thunderclient.com